juroyye/total_recall/README.md

 - Did you mutate the array?
 What does mutate mean?
 Did the .reverse()method return anything?

 --
-Yes I did mutate the array, to mutate the array is to change the array itself without just returning ot creating a new array.
+Yes I did mutate the array, to mutate the array is to change the array itself without just returning or creating a new array.

 ### F. Biggie Smalls